D-X-Y/AutoDL-Projects/docs/NAS-Bench-201.md

 print(archRes.get_metrics('cifar10-valid', 'x-valid', None,  True)) # print loss/accuracy/time of a randomly selected trial
 ```

-`NASBench102API` is the topest level api.
+`NASBench201API` is the topest level api.
 Please see the following usages:
 ```
-from nas_102_api import NASBench102API as API
+from nas_201_api import NASBench201API as API
-api = API('NAS-Bench-102-v1_0-e61699.pth') # This will load all the information of NAS-Bench-102 except the trained weights api = API('{:}/{:}'.format(os.environ['TORCH_HOME'], 'NAS-Bench-102-v1_0-e61699.pth')) # The same as the above line while I usually save NAS-Bench-102-v1_0-e61699.pth in ~/.torch/. api.show(-1)  # show info of all architectures api.reload('{:}/{:}'.format(os.environ['TORCH_HOME'], 'NAS-BENCH-102-4-v1.0-archive'), 3) # This code will reload the information 3-th architecture with the trained weights
+api = API('NAS-Bench-201-v1_0-e61699.pth') # This will load all the information of NAS-Bench-201 except the trained weights api = API('{:}/{:}'.format(os.environ['TORCH_HOME'], 'NAS-Bench-201-v1_0-e61699.pth')) # The same as the above line while I usually save NAS-Bench-201-v1_0-e61699.pth in ~/.torch/. api.show(-1)  # show info of all architectures api.reload('{:}/{:}'.format(os.environ['TORCH_HOME'], 'NAS-BENCH-201-4-v1.0-archive'), 3) # This code will reload the information 3-th architecture with the trained weights

 weights = api.get_net_param(3, 'cifar10', None) # Obtaining the weights of all trials for the 3-th architecture on cifar10.
 It will returns a dict, where the key is the seed and the value is the trained weights.
 ```

-## Instruction to Re-Generate NAS-Bench-102
+## Instruction to Re-Generate NAS-Bench-201

+There are four steps to build NAS-Bench-201.

-1. generate the meta file for NAS-Bench-102 using the following script, where `NAS-BENCH-102` indicates the name and `4` indicates the maximum number of nodes in a cell.
+1. generate the meta file for NAS-Bench-201 using the following script, where `NAS-BENCH-201` indicates the name and `4` indicates the maximum number of nodes in a cell.
 ```
-bash scripts-search/NAS-Bench-102/meta-gen.sh NAS-BENCH-102 4
+bash scripts-search/NAS-Bench-201/meta-gen.sh NAS-BENCH-201 4
 ```

-2. train earch architecture on a single GPU (see commands in `output/NAS-BENCH-102-4/BENCH-102-N4.opt-full.script`, which is automatically generated by step-1).
+2. train earch architecture on a single GPU (see commands in `output/NAS-BENCH-201-4/BENCH-201-N4.opt-full.script`, which is automatically generated by step-1).
 ```
-CUDA_VISIBLE_DEVICES=0 bash ./scripts-search/NAS-Bench-102/train-models.sh 0     0   389 -1 '777 888 999'
+CUDA_VISIBLE_DEVICES=0 bash ./scripts-search/NAS-Bench-201/train-models.sh 0     0   389 -1 '777 888 999'
 ```
 This command will train 390 architectures (id from 0 to 389) using the following four kinds of splits with three random seeds (777, 888, 999).